rantao16/rantao16.github.io/_pages/about.md

 ---
 Email: rantao16 [at] umd [dot] edu

+Hi!
+My name is Ran Tao (陶然).
 I am a final-year Ph.D. student in the Department of Mathematics at the [University of Maryland, College Park](https://www-math.umd.edu/).
 I’m fortunate to be advised by [Yu Gu](https://www.math.umd.edu/~ygu7/).
 Previously, I got my B.S. degree from the School of Mathematical Sciences at Fudan University in 2019.

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
 Currently, I am working on some stochastic heat equations and KPZ equations.